David Sarnoff: Sarnoff museum

 The David Sarnoff Library, a library and museum open to the public containing many historical items from David Sarnoff's life was in Princeton Junction, NJ.
 The David Sarnoff Library now exists as a virtual museum online.
 When the Library was operating, The David Sarnoff Radio Club composed of local amateur radio operators used to meet there, as did the New Jersey Antique Radio Club and other community organizations.
 The exhibits are now on display in Roscoe L. West Hall at The College of New Jersey.

+Sarnoff's Law

+In 1999, computer scientist David P. Reed coined Sarnoff's Law, which states that "the value of a network grows in proportion to the number of viewers."
+Sarnoff's Law, Metcalfe's Law and Reed's Law are frequently used in tandem in discussions of the value of networks.